-- (1) Owners or operators of units shall comply with the applicable schedule specified in paragraphs (c)(1) and (c)(2) or Rule 1100 Implementation Schedule for NOx Facilities. - On or after January 1, 2015 or January 1, 2022 for units subject to Rule 1100 Implementation Schedule for NOx Facilities, during burner replacement, whichever is later, no person shall operate in the District any unit subject to paragraph (c)(5) which does not meet the emissions limits specified in paragraph (c)(1). - (3) If any unit subject to paragraph (c)(5) exceeds 18,000 therms of annual heat input from all fuels used in any twelve month period, the owners or operators shall: - (A) within 4 months after exceeding 18,000 therms of heat input in any twelve month period, submit required applications for permits to construct and operate; and - (B) within 18 months after exceeding 18,000 therms of heat input in any twelve month period, demonstrate and maintain compliance with all applicable requirements specified in paragraphs (c)(1) through (c)(4) for the life of the unit. - (4) The Executive Officer shall grant a time extension to the full compliance date with the applicable NOx compliance limits for any natural gas fired units specified in paragraph (c)(2) for any health facility as defined in Section 1250 of the California Health and Safety Code that can demonstrate that the Office of Statewide Health Planning and Development has approved an extension of time to comply with seismic safety requirements pursuant to Health and Safety Code Sections 130060 and 130061.5.
+- Owners or operators of units shall comply with the applicable schedule specified in paragraphs (c)(1) and (c)(2). - On or after January 1, 2015 for non-RECLAIM facilities, or the applicable compliance date specified in Rule 1100 Implementation Schedule for NOx Facilities, for RECLAIM or former RECLAIM facilities, or during burner replacement, whichever is later, no person shall operate in the District any unit subject to paragraph (c)(5) which does not meet the emissions limits specified in paragraph (c)(1). - (3) If any unit subject to paragraph (c)(5) exceeds 18,000 therms of annual heat input from all fuels used in any twelve month period, the owners or operators shall: - (A) within 4 months after exceeding 18,000 therms of heat input in any twelve month period, submit required applications for permits to construct and operate; and - (B) within 18 months after exceeding 18,000 therms of heat input in any twelve month period, demonstrate and maintain compliance with all applicable requirements specified in paragraphs (c)(1) through (c)(4) for the life of the unit. - (4) The Executive Officer shall grant a time extension to the full compliance date with the applicable NOx compliance limits for any natural gas fired units specified in paragraph (c)(2) for any health facility as defined in Section 1250 of the California Health and Safety Code that can demonstrate that the Office of Statewide Health Planning and Development has approved an extension of time to comply with seismic safety requirements pursuant to Health and Safety Code Sections 130060 and 130061.5.
 The extension of time granted by the Executive Officer shall be consistent with the time extension granted pursuant to Health and Safety Code Section 130060 but not to exceed January 1, 2015 and shall be consistent with the time extension granted pursuant to Health and Safety Code Section 130061.5 but not to exceed January 1, 2020.
 Those health facilities granted a time extension shall submit a compliance plan to the Executive Officer on or before January 1, 2010.